AbdulmlikY/Text-Editor/README.md

 # Text Editor - Java Swing

 This is a simple text editor application developed in Java using Swing.
-It was created as a basic assignment for the **Visual Programming** course.
+It was created as an assignment for the **Visual Programming** course.

 ## Features
 - New: Clear the text area.